USS Bergall (SS-320): Second war patrol

 Bergall′s crew, believing they had sunk Myōkō, spent the rest of 13 December 1944 extinguishing electrical fires, cleaning up the debris caused by the shell hit, and stuffing the ruined hatch with mattresses to keep out sea spray.
 With Bergall unable to dive, her crew mounted all available guns and stood by to repel air attack on the morning of 14 December.
 After reporting her predicament, she received orders to rendezvous with the submarine USS Angler (SS-240), after which her crew was to transfer to Angler and Angler was to scuttle Bergall with torpedoes.
-After rendezvousing with Angler on 15 December 1944, however, Bergall′s commanding officer, Commander John Hyde, noting an absence of Japanese aircraft and a heavily overcast sky, decided to bring Bergall back to port on the surface and set course for Australia.
+After rendezvousing with Angler on 15 December 1944, however, Bergall′s commanding officer, Commander John Hyde and Executive Lieutenant Commander, Robert L. Ison, noting an absence of Japanese aircraft and a heavily overcast sky, decided to bring Bergall back to port on the surface and set course for Australia.
 The two submarines traveled nearly 2,000 nmi without incident, arriving at Exmouth Gulf on the coast of Western Australia safely on 20 December 1944.

 Myōkō, meanwhile, battled the damage Bergall′s torpedoes had inflicted on her.
 Her crew managed to extinguish persistent fires on 15 December 1944 and rig a towline that same day.
 Over the next 10 days, Myōkō and the eight ships sent to help her fought stormy weather in the South China Sea in a desperate attempt to reach port.
 On 25 December 1944, despite severe weather that tore her damaged stern away, Myōkō limped into Singapore, denying Bergall a complete kill.
 However, Myōkō was never repaired, and remained at Singapore until she surrendered to Allied forces at the end of the war.
 Bergall received a Navy Unit Commendation for the night action of 13 December 1944.